vincenzopalazzo/VisualSARS2Chart/README.md

 ![](subproject/covid19_us/PUB_TemperatureFilter&Contry_COVID-19-world.png)

-P.S: The results in this image is clear; with this data the virus doesn't depend from Temperature **(ONLY MY IDEA!!!!!
+P.S: The results in this image is clear; with this data the virus doesn't depend from Temperature **(ONLY MY IDEA!!!!
 PLEASE DONT LISTEN ME ABOUT COVID19, FOLLOW THE OFFICIAL SITE)**

 ## People Recovered & Tested & hospitalize